Past simple – passive

 |You were located||You (guys) were located|

 |He/she/it was located||They were located|

-(1) The subject is unknown, therefore, we don’t know who or what is the subject.
+The agent is unknown, therefore, we don’t know who or what is the agent

 - Something was stolen from our garage last night.

 - Some sort of creature was born.

 We use the passive to emphasise the subject

 - It was Henry who shouted at the guards.

 We use the passive to talk about general truths

 - The earth was occupied by dinosaurs over sixty-five million years ago.